chrispetito/Sprint-Challenge-Lambda-Times-React/README.md

 ## Self-Study/Essay Questions

 - [ ] What are PropTypes used for?
 Please describe why it's important to type check our data in JavaScript.

+PropTypes are used to ensure the `type` of data being passed around throughout an application.
+It is a way for React Developers to catch bugs before they become a problem.

 - [ ] Describe a life-cycle event in React?

+A lifecycle in `React` is a simple set of phases in a component's life.
+An example of one of these phases is the Mounting Phase (which can be though of as the birth of a component) is when the component is being built out from the ground up.
+This is the phase when the initial data is defined in the constructor, the render method is invoked, and `componentDidMount` gets called.

 - [ ] Explain the details of a Higher Order Component?

+A Higher Order Component allows a developer to reuse component logic.
+It is a function that receives a component as an argument and returns a new component.
+It can be used to share information and functionality, as well as a container for other components.

 - [ ] What are three different ways to style components in React?
 Explain some of the benefits of each.

+`Vanilla CSS` - This may seem like an easy way to style components because it's the first thing we're all taught about styling.
+It's consistent and straight forward no matter the type of the application that is being developed.

+`Styled Components` - Styled components have principles similar to CSS, so it is easy to learn and get used to.
+SC allows developers to style components directly in JS, which can make the code much cleaner and easier to reference and read.

+`Bootstrap` - Bootstrap is a library that contains various JS component templates that developers can place directly in their code.
+It is already styled and formatted, so the developer can build an application much easier and quicker without having to worry about the basic functionality of a given component.

 ## Project Setup